shushruthareddy123/Dean-and-David-PL-Analysis/README.md

 at a **Dean & David** outlet in Berlin.
-Real financial data from the business isn't shareable, so this project uses a **synthetic but realistic 60-day sample dataset** (menu, item level sales, labor hours, overheads) that mirrors the structure of an actual POS/labor export  meaning the exact same pipeline can be pointed at real data with zero changes to the code.
+Real financial data from the business isn't shareable, so this project uses a **synthetic but realistic 60-day sample dataset** (menu, item level sales, labor hours overheads) that mirrors the structure of an actual POS/labor export  meaning the exact same pipeline can be pointed at real data with zero changes to the code.